 Once a mom is able to produce milk, the act of removing milk will trigger the body to create more milk.
 The most effective prescription medication initiating that milk-making process initially is Domperidone because it can be used for an extended period of time without significant side effects to the breastfeeding mother or baby.
 If a mother has heart-related conditions, it’s advised she not take it.
 Domperidone is approved in many countries including Canada, Switzerland, United Kingdom, South Africa, Mexico, New Zealand, and others, to increase milk supply, but it is still in the process of being approved by the FDA in the U.S.

-Herbal supplements that may be helpful in inducing lactation include alfalfa, blessed thistle, fennel, fenugreek, goat’s rue, saw palmetto, and Shatavari.
+Herbal supplements that may be helpful in inducing lactation include moringa, alfalfa, blessed thistle, fennel, fenugreek, goat’s rue, and saw palmetto.
 Each of these has its unique characteristics and timing may also be important in terms of when each should be taken, and under specific circumstances.
 A mother is advised to work with an herbalist to understand what’s right for a particular mother’s need.

-As with all supplementation, it’s best to work with a healthcare team to ensure it is the best solution for a mother.
+As with all supplementation, it’s best to work with a healthcare team to ensure it is the best solution for you.